Graduation Deadlines and Submission Instructions for Doctoral Candidates for Spring 2016

-- At the defense, the Committee Certification of Approved Version (see Format Guidelines - .pdf) should be signed by all members of your committee (any not attending will need to sign this page before the dissertation is submitted).
+- At the defense, the Committee Certification of Approved Version (aka the signature page) (see Format Guidelines - .pdf) should be signed by all members of your committee (any not attending will need to sign this page before the dissertation is submitted).

 - Make any required/requested revisions to the dissertation, check it carefully for grammar, spelling, punctuation, content and format (see Format Guidelines - .pdf), then convert the final approved version of the dissertation into one .pdf file.